yaron-zehavi/OAuth-Rich-Authorization-Requests-Metadata-and-Error-Signaling/draft-zehavi-oauth-rar-metadata-and-error-signaling.md

 This document defines a new metadata attribute, `authorization_details_types_metadata`, which provides documentation and validation information for authorization details types used with Rich Authorization Requests {{RFC9396}}.

-The metadata MAY be published by OAuth Authorization Servers using Authorization Server Metadata {{RFC8414}} as well as by OAuth Resource Servers using Resource Server Metadata {{RFC9728}}.
+The metadata MAY be published by OAuth authorization servers using Authorization Server Metadata {{RFC8414}} as well as by Resource Servers using Protected Resource Metadata {{RFC9728}}.

 Clients MAY use this metadata to dynamically construct valid `authorization_details` objects.